Emergency Dentist – Virginia Beach, VA

 Emergency Dental Care When You Need It Most

-When you are experiencing a dental emergency, you want to fix it fast!
+When you are experiencing a dental emergency in Virginia Beach, you want to fix it fast!
 Time is often of the essence with these situations, and you can feel pain that you need to relieve.
 The good news is that we at Smile Care Family Dentistry are here to help.
 Our team of experienced dental professionals can address any dental emergency and give you the best treatment available.
 We also do our best to accommodate these appointments as soon as possible, often on the same day.

 Why Choose Smile Care Family Dentistry for Emergency Dental Care?

 - Welcome to Walk-In Dental Visits

 - Accepts Many Dental Insurance Plans